ThrillStays

 Understanding Winter Wildlife Travel

 “Winter” means different things depending on hemisphere and latitude.
-For this guide, I am organizing destinations by the Northern Hemisphere winter (November through March), which coincides with Southern Hemisphere summer.
-This is actually an advantage because it means you can chase warm-weather wildlife in the south to escape northern cold, or embrace the cold for Arctic and sub-Arctic species you cannot see any other time.
+For this guide I am organizing destinations by the Northern Hemisphere winter (November through March), which coincides with Southern Hemisphere summer.
+This is an advantage — it means you can chase warm-weather wildlife in the south to escape northern cold, or embrace the cold for Arctic and sub-Arctic species you cannot see at any other time.

 The key principle of winter wildlife viewing is resource concentration.
 When food or water becomes scarce, animals congregate around remaining sources.
 This is why dry-season Africa offers better game viewing than the wet season, why Arctic marine mammals cluster at ice edges, and why predators in northern forests are more active and visible when snow makes hunting easier.